cprevost4/cprevost4.github.io/about_me.md

 ## Others

-- Student member of the organizing commitee for ENBIS 2018 (Nancy, FR 🇫🇷): preparation, registration and technical support
+- <b>Student member in the organizing commitee</b> for ENBIS 2018 (Nancy, FR 🇫🇷): preparation, registration and technical support
-- Student member of the organizing commitee for CAMSAP 2019 (Le Gosier, Guadeloupe, West Indies, FR 🇫🇷): registration
+- <b>Student member in the organizing commitee</b> for CAMSAP 2019 (Le Gosier, Guadeloupe, West Indies, FR 🇫🇷): registration